This is the second installment in our #RideTheCosmos series. Our first article offers a primer on IST and the upcoming launch.

 Inter Protocol has been designed to evolve a dynamic, risk-managed set of minting mechanisms that grow with the market.
 The first minting and price stabilization mechanism is the Parity Stability Module, or, PSM.
 Although we’ve covered the PSM in our most recent article, here’s a quick recap:

-The Parity Stability Module enables users to mint IST with stable tokens like USDC & USDT, and take advantage of arbitrage opportunities between stable tokens.
-By providing a low-cost arbitrage opportunity for traders when IST prices are decoupled from USD, the PSM acts as an organic price stabilization mechanism.
+The Parity Stability Module enables users to mint IST with stable tokens like native and bridged USDC, USDT, and take advantage of arbitrage opportunities between stable tokens.
+By providing a low-cost arbitrage opportunity for traders when IST prices are decoupled from USD, the PSM acts as an organic price stabilization mechanism. ** Update December 2023: PSM now includes bridged and native USDC and USDT, and DAI.

 Our roadmap contains three additional minting mechanisms, which will be launched at a later date, as approved by Inter Protocol governance.